 “On July 1, 1992, Environmental Concepts quietly opened its studio doors.
 Those were some humble beginnings for a professional Landscape Architectural and Land Planning design firm in a resort community that, in those days, had little interest in what something looked like as long as it worked.
 We’re honored and feel lucky to be a part of the emergence of the Grand Strand as a world-class resort destination that’s only limit has been its imagination.
 Being a part of that creativity for the past 25+ years is what we’re passionate about.
 We’re excited about the vision for a bright future as we assist our clients in stewardship to the place we call home – one fun, thoughtfully conceived design at a time!”

-Environmental Concepts has earned recognition for providing quality, personalized Landscape Architecture/Land Planning services for both small and large scale projects.
-From initial client contact, research and site analysis to master planning, design development and detailed site design, our services are tailored to address the issues of each project.
+Environmental Concepts has earned recognition for providing quality, personalized Landscape Architecture and Land Planning services for both small and large scale projects.
+From initial client contact, research and site analysis, to master planning, design development and detailed site design, our services are tailored to address the issues of each project.

 We are experienced in working with multidisciplinary teams and have established successful working relationships with numerous outstanding professionals to assure excellence in all aspects of project planning and design.